Special Olympics PEI, 2 Athletes with Coach, Snowshoe

 Required by: EVERYONE (Head Coaches within 1 year and Assistant Coaches within 2 years)

-Important: this course is included in the required Sport Technical for Curling, Figure Skating, Speed Skating, Cross Country Skiing, Alpine Skiing, Basketball, Softball, 5-pin, 10-pin, Rhythmic Gymnastics, and Swimming so the evaluation will be free.
+Important: this course is included in the required Sport Technical training for Curling, Figure Skating, Speed Skating, Cross Country Skiing, Alpine Skiing, Basketball, Softball, 5-pin, 10-pin, Rhythmic Gymnastics, and Swimming so the evaluation will be free.

 Evaluation: once this course is completed you are required to complete your evaluation online to complete certification; follow the steps below: